 Please read our Terms & Conditions of travel.

 You are reminded that railways can be dangerous places, and that you should never venture off the end of our platforms, from foot crossings or onto any part of the line unless you have a current Personal Track Safety Certificate, issued by the Epping Ongar Railway.
-We currently do not offer PTS courses to the public, and incidents of tresspass will be taken seriously.
-Tresspass is a criminal offence, and can face a hefty fine.
+We currently do not offer PTS courses to the public, and incidents of trespass will be taken seriously.
+Trespass is a criminal offence, and can face a hefty fine.